 Multi-cloud demands special attention to user authentication and session management.
-Distributing components across clouds can make it tricky to track specific users through the lifetime of your application.
+Distributing components across multiple clouds can make it tricky to track specific users through the lifetime of your application.
 Requests between services may lose the context of the original incoming request, necessitating implementation of your own mechanisms for sharing state and passing tokens among your platforms.

 Integrating new applications into multi-cloud paradigms can be tricky.
 Each app needs to be capable of transitioning between environments, which may not be the case for legacy software.
 This can lead to complex bridging situations, where multi-cloud-native apps inherit a direct connection to statically situated components.